amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 }
 ```

-The `ColorModeProvider` is going to allow the app's user to toggle between dark and light mode.
+The `ColorModeProvider` is going to allow the user to toggle between dark and light mode.
 Most of the components provided in this library are dark mode compatible.

 The `theme` object is where the application's color palette, font stacks, type scale, breakpoints, and so on can be defined with custom values.